How to Add Leading Zeros in Excel?

 This tutorial covers:

-- Adding zeros through the CUSTOM Number Format
+2. Adding leading zeros through CUSTOM Number Format

 Excel add leading zeros.

-The TEXT capability will allow you to apply a custom format option to any number in Excel.
+The TEXT capability will allow you to apply a custom format option to any number information currently in your Excel sheet.

 = TEXT (Value, Format)